LogoHistorical Figure MBTI

 Plenira in the Canon

-Ekaterina Bastidon's significance in Russian literary history is essentially that of a muse — which is not a negligible significance, though it is a constrained one.
-The Plenira poems are among Derzhavin's most direct and most emotionally legible work; they are the places where the official mask of the Enlightenment ode-poet lifts enough to reveal a man who was also a grieving husband.
-Without her death and without the elegies it produced, the portrait of Gavrila Derzhavin as a poet would be significantly thinner.
+Ekaterina Bastidon's significance in Russian literary history is essentially that of a muse — which is not a negligible significance.
+The Plenira poems are among Derzhavin's most direct work; they are the places where the official mask of the Enlightenment ode-poet lifts to reveal a grieving husband.
+Without her death and the elegies it produced, the portrait of Gavrila Derzhavin as a poet would be significantly thinner.

-Her Portuguese musical family background makes her a minor figure in the broader history of European court culture at St. Petersburg — the cosmopolitan world of foreign musicians and craftsmen that Catherine II assembled to refashion Russian culture on European lines.
-She was, in this sense, part of the imported talent pool that gave Catherinian Russia its particular cultural character: European skills and sensibilities grafted onto Russian institutional contexts.
-That she married a Russian poet rather than remaining in the musical world of the court is a biographical accident that gave Russian literature one of its more affecting sets of elegies.
+Her Portuguese musical family background places her among the foreign professionals Catherine II assembled to refashion Russian culture on European lines.
+That she married a Russian poet rather than remaining in the court musical world is the biographical accident that gave Russian literature one of its more affecting sets of elegies.

 Logo